Mixed Motives and Geometric Representation Theory in Equal Characteristic: Categories of motives and the six operations

 the \textbf{Verdier dual} of $E$.
 For all $E, F\in \H^c(X)$, there is a canonical duality isomorphism

-Furthermore, for any morphism $f:Y\rightarrow X$ in $\QProj(k)$ and any $E\in\H^c(X)$ there are natural isomorphisms
+Furthermore, for any morphism $f:Y\rightarrow X$ in $\QProj/k$ and any $E\in\H^c(X)$ there are natural isomorphisms

 \end{enumerate} \end{theorem} Finally, let us mention that $\H(-,A)$ is canonically equipped with a morphism from the constant stable homotopy functor with value $D(A\modules)$ the derived category of $A$-modules.
-More explicitly, for every $X \in \QProj(k)$ there is a canonical \emph{tensor triangulated} functor, $\gamma$, which admits a right adjoint compatible with the $f^*$
+More explicitly, for every $X \in \QProj/k$ there is a canonical \emph{tensor triangulated} functor, $\gamma$, which admits a right adjoint